Brand Guidelines

 Authoritative

-We speak with deep technical knowledge.
-Our claims are backed by research, provable cryptography, and measurable benchmarks.
+The system speaks with deep technical knowledge.
+Claims are backed by research, provable cryptography, and measurable benchmarks.

 Accessible

 Complex quantum concepts explained clearly.
-We bridge the gap between frontier physics and everyday users without condescension.
+The brand bridges the gap between frontier physics and everyday users without condescension.

 Forward-Looking

-We focus on the future with confidence, not fear.
-Quantum computing is an opportunity to build better systems, not just a threat to defend against.
+The focus is on the future with confidence, not fear.
+Quantum computing is an opportunity to build better systems, not merely a threat to defend against.

 Writing Style